dougeby/IntuneDocs/InTuneDocs/DeployUse/intune-service-to-service-exchange-connector.md

 Use this information to connect Microsoft Intune and Exchange Online or the new Exchange Online Dedicated service.
 To determine whether your Exchange Online Dedicated environment is the **new** or **legacy** version, contact your account manager.
 Intune only supports one Exchange connector connection of any type per subscription.

-## Service to Service Connector Requirements
+## Service to Service Connector requirements
 The **Service to Service Connector** supports only Exchange Online or Exchange Online Dedicated and has no requirements for on-premises infrastructure.

 |Requirement|More information|